micheleangioni/laravel-js-lang-converter/README.md

 Documentation
 -------------

 This is the documentation regarding the thin JavaScript library.
-The library highly inspired on Laravel's `Lang` class.
+The library is highly inspired on Laravel's `Lang` class.

 **Getting a message**